richo/snowplow-wiki/analysts-cookbook/Measuring-user-engagement.md

 <a name="visits-per-time-period" />
 ## 2. Number of visits by each user per day / week / month

-A similar metric is to count the number of visits that each user makes in a given time period.
+A similar metric is calculated by countint the number of visits that each user makes in a given time period.
 The difference here, is that if a user visits a site more than once a day, each individual visit contributes to the "engagement" value assigned to that user.
 When we look at the number of days per month a user visits a website, by contrast, we do not distinguish users who've visited once from users who've visited twice.

 Which approach is better depends on the type of product / service you offer online and the way users engage with it.
 If users typically open your service in a browser window, and then leave it on (but in the background), distinguishing users who visit once and twice a day may not be meaningful.
 If each visit is distinct, however, this metric might be preferable.